• E-Commerce

 CamFind

-When you’re scanning QR codes, looking for discounts, or exploring landmarks, CamFind gives you a precise match for each item and says its name aloud.
+When you’re scanning QR codes, looking for discounts, or exploring landmarks, CamFind gives you a precise match for all similar images and says its name aloud.

 Here are the steps to use the reverse image search app: